tomdubnov-bit/Prompt_Monkey/Documentation/architecture.md

 Randomly choose among roles: ie lawyer
 Roles:
-Role: sister, best friend, boss, lawyer, doctor, FBI, IRS, CEO, spouse, IT admin, auditor, HR, AI system engineer, terrorist
+Role: sister, best friend, boss, lawyer, doctor, FBI, spouse, AI system engineer, terrorist

 within each role: we have intensity options for each.
 5 is neutral.
 10 is extra
 1. urgency [1-10]